3mdeb/conferences/2024/YoctoProjectDeveloperDay/practical-sec-tee.md

 - Please raise your hand
   + "Who has heard of Trusted Execution Environment?"
   + "Who has heard of Arm TrustZone?"
+  + "Who is familiar with the concept of Root of Trust?"
   + "Who has worked with these concepts within Yocto?"
   + "Who is currently working on projects that require secure execution or data isolation?"